I am a Group Leader in Genotype-Phenotype Interactions at the Human Origins Cluster of Excellence at the University of Tübingen.

 I am General Editor of the journal Hunter Gatherer Research, and Book Review Editor of the journal Human Ethology.

-Im interested in a broad range of questions regarding human origins and human evolution as well as the causes and consequences of evolutionary processes (in general) from a theoretical perspective.
+You can find a full copy of my CVIm interested in a broad range of questions regarding human origins and human evolution as well as the causes and consequences of evolutionary processes (in general) from a theoretical perspective.
 Some include:

 Bodies that have funded my research include: